 110A Brookforest Drive Belton, SC 29627

-Have you been thinking about land with a tiny house?
-Well how about a 649 sf "middie" house on 1.77 +/- acres?
+USDA FINANCING AVAILABLE on this small but mighty house!
+Includes 1.77 +/- acres, partially fenced.
 Property extends beyond the fence onto the extra lot that ends at Broad Mouth Creek.
 Cathedral ceilings and open architecture give you breathing room in this nearly new construction in a country/neighborhood setting.
 It's the best of all world's for that minimalist or nature lover.
 Plenty of space on this double lot to expand as well.
 You will be taken care of with a private bedroom, remodeled bathroom with tub/shower combination and handy modern washer and dryer that are included as well!
 What a find!
 And you can just move in.
 Call for an appointment!

 Listing Brokerage NameAllen Tate Easley/Powdersville